interdiscipline/lockup/README.md

 2. Define a codeword (see Usage below).

-3. Mount the engine in your application's routes file:
+3. Mount the engine in your application's routes file (usually first, for best results):

         mount Lockup::Engine, at: '/lockup'